Hey there, it’s Skye Blake, Cat Info Detective, here to let you know what your cat wants you to know about chemical flea treatments…

 There have been claims about problems with Seresto® collars, but they seem to be exaggerated and not based on actual scientific data.

-Read the actual reviews, not just the number of stars.
+Whatever collars you’re interested in, check the latest reviews carefully… the actual reviews, not just the number of stars.

 Sprays, Powders & Shampoos